Panathenaic Stadium: Stadium of Lykourgos

-In the 4th century BC the Athenian statesman Lykourgos (Lycurgus) built an 850 ft long stadium of Poros limestone.
+In the 4th century BC the Athenian statesman Lykourgos (Lycurgus) built an 850 ft long stadium of poros stone.
 Tiers of stone benches were arranged around the track.
 The track was 669 ft long and 110 ft wide.
 In the Lives of the Ten Orators Pseudo-Plutarch writes that a certain Deinas, the owner of the property where the stadium was built was persuaded by Lykourgos to donate the land to the city and Lykourgos leveled a ravine.
 IG II² 351 (dated 329 BC), records that Eudemus of Plataea gave 1000 yoke of oxen for the construction of the stadium and theater.
 According to Romano the "reference to the large number of oxen, indicating a vast undertaking, and the use of the word charadra have suggested the kind of building activity that would have been needed to prepare the natural valley between the two hills near the Ilissos."
 The stadium of Lykourgos is believed to have been completed for the Panathenaic Games of 330/329 BC.
 Donald Kyle suggests that it is possible that Lykourgos did not build but "renovated or embellished a pre-existing facility to give it monumental stature."
 According to Richard Ernest Wycherley the stadium probably had stone seating "only for a privileged few."